Dog Cancer Diet Guidelines

 • You could make 25-50% of your dog’s bowl at every meal fresh food mixed with her commercial diet, as long as this is complete and balanced (rely on a nutritionist to help you determine this).

-• These toppings can add flavor as well as immune boosting cancer fighting properties2 so choose wisely – select foods with benefits.
+• These toppings can add flavor, immune-boosting, and cancer-fighting properties,2 so choose wisely – select foods with benefits.

-• Avoid overloading any individual vitamins or minerals – too much of a good thing can sometimes be a bad thing.
+• Avoid overloading any individual vitamins or minerals – too much of a good thing can sometimes be bad.

 • If you are using a commercial food base, know whether any nutrients are approaching safe upper limits, so you don’t inadvertently add more of this nutrient to the bowl.
 You will likely need to call the manufacturer to get this information.